abilian/nua/doc/src/dev/nua-config.md

 Using a dict permits to copy a value from another section.
 The `from` field identifies the item id and the `key` field identifies the value to copy.
 If the `from` field is omitted, default ENV is used.

-- Example to copy information from a DB declared in the `resource` section with name `database`.
-For a resource, a special environment variable is `hostname` which refers to the name of the relevant docker container in the local sub network.
+- Example to copy information from a DB declared in the `provider` section with name `database`.
+For a provider, a special environment variable is `hostname` which refers to the name of the relevant docker container in the local sub network.
 ```
 DB_HOST = { from="database", key="hostname" }
 DB_PORT = { from="database", key="POSTGRES_PORT" }